EricDarve/numerical_linear_algebra/README.md

 Create an account and log in.

-Click on the tab at the top called "Sync".
+The first step is to download the GitHub repository that contains the code.
+For this you need to copy your JuliaBox SSH keys to GitHub.

+Step 1: on JuliaBox, click on `Settings` (under your login name in the top right).
+Copy your SSH key.
+It starts with `ssh-rsa`.

+Step 2: go to your GitHub account, click on `Settings` (also under your name in the top right).
+Then select the tab `SSH and GPG keys`.
+Click on `New SSH key` and paste your JuliaBox key.

+The next step is to download the repository to JuliaBox.

+Step 3: in JuliaBox, click on the button called `Git` (it's under `Dashboard`).

-In the form under "Git Repositories", enter the address
+In the form, enter the address

     https://github.com/EricDarve/numerical_linear_algebra.git

-Enter

-    master

-and

-    numerical_linear_algebra

-under Branch and "JuliaBox Folder".
-Then click the + button.
+in `Git Clone URL`.
+Then click the `+` button.
 This will create a new git repository in your account with all the files.

-If you click on the tab Jupyter at the top, you should see the new directory "numerical_linear_algebra".
+Step 4: from the dashboard, click on `Launch`.
+This will start a new Jupyter session.
+You should now see the new directory "numerical_linear_algebra".
 If you want to check that everything works, you can click on

     numerical_linear_algebra